debmishmi15/My-repo/README.md

 # My-repo
-This is my first repository
+This is my first Git repository
+I am just exploring the Git and Github
+Author- Debanjana Sur